 A Winter Term internship for credit will challenge you to apply your liberal arts learning in a real-world setting and provide you with an opportunity to reflect on the connections between your classroom education and hands-on learning.

-See the WINTER TERM INTERNSHIP TIMELINE AND CHECKLIST for action steps, deadlines, and additional information.
+See the WINTER TERM INTERNSHIP TIMELINE AND CHECKLIST for action steps, deadlines, and links to application and forms.

 CCI can help you find an internship and navigate the credit application process.
 Here’s how we can help:

 - Meet with a CCI Advisor in your interest area; make an appointment in Handshake

 - Drop into Quick Questions to meet with a Peer Career Advisor to get started on your search and to get your resume approved.

 - Contact Cheryl Whitney Lower, Associate Director of Internships and Early Engagement at email@example.com with any questions.